erick-chris/erick/README.md

 &nbsp;
 # Project 3: Pokemon Capture

-Here I simulated the pokemons capture through the launch of pokeballs in a planet whose gravity aceleration is 2 m/s^2 (2 meters per second squared).
-The main idea is print a matrix that simules the pokeball trajectory.
+Here I simulated the pokemons capture through the launch of pokeballs in a planet whose gravity aceleration is about 2 m/s^2 (2 meters per second squared).
+The main idea is to print out a matrix that simules the pokeball trajectory.
 Moreover, the matrix should include the trainer's position (the guy that launch the pokeball) and the pokemon's position as well, considering the pokemon's size.
 From a .txt file it was possible to extract data from pokemon's size (in number of lines and columns), name ("Nidoran", for example) and pokemon's center position.
-The program's user define the initial velocity and the launch angle of the pokeball.
+The user establishes the initial velocity and the launch angle of the pokeball.
 In the image below we see an output example.

 <p align="center">
   <img src="https://github.com/erick-chris/erick-chris.github.io/blob/gh-pages/images/pokemon.png?raw=True" height="450" width="320">